bluesky-social/pds/README.md

 ### What is the current status of federation?

-As of Feb, 2024, the AT Protocol PDS (Personal Data Server) is now open to federation for self-hosters!
+As of Spring 2024, the AT Protocol network is open to federation!

 ✅ Federated domain handles (e.g. `@nytimes.com`)